digital-asset/ex-tutorial-nodejs/README.md

 ## Run the sandbox

-Use the sandbox to run and test your application.
+Use the sandbox to run and test your application:

-Now that you created the project and you're in its directory:

 1. open a new shell (the running sandbox will keep it busy), and
 2. start the sandbox by running